PrinceRajRoy/url-shortener/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Steps -
-1) Add MongoDB password and dbname to .env file
+1) Add MongoDB username, password and dbname to .env file
 2) Run npm run dev in the root project directory

 ## Available Scripts